arangodb/kube-arangodb/chart/kube-arangodb/README.md

 - `ArangoDeployment` - enabled by default
 - `ArangoDeploymentReplications` - enabled by default
 - `ArangoLocalStorage` - disabled by default
+- `ArangoBackup` - disabled by default
+- `ArangoJob` - disabled by default
+- `ArangoClusterSynchronization` - disabled by default

 To install Operators in mode "One per Helm Release" we can use: